worldcoin/world-id-docs/README.md

 -   Free gas fees for all verified humans
 -   Native mobile distribution to all World App users through mini-apps
--   Simplified crypto transaction through mini apps
+-   Simplified crypto transactions through mini apps
 -   Sybil resistance for developers via World ID
 -   Airdrop of WLD tokens to all verified humans